MicrosoftDocs/visualstudio-docs/docs/msbuild/tutorial-custom-task-code-generation.md

 ### Include MSBuild properties and targets in a package

-For background on this section, read about [properties and targets](customize-your-build.md) and then how to [include props and targets in a NuGet package](/nuget/create-packages/creating-a-package#include-msbuild-props-and-targets-in-a-package).
+For background on this section, read about [properties and targets](customize-your-build.md) and then how to [include properties and targets in a NuGet package](/nuget/create-packages/creating-a-package#include-msbuild-props-and-targets-in-a-package).

 In some cases, you might want to add custom build targets or properties in projects that consume your package, such as running a custom tool or process during build.
 You do this by placing files in the form `<package_id>.targets` or `<package_id>.props` within the `build` folder in the project.

-Files in the project root `build` folder are considered suitable for all target frameworks.
+Files in the project root *build* folder are considered suitable for all target frameworks.

 In this section, you'll wire up the task implementation in `.props` and `.targets` files, which will be included in our NuGet package and automatically loaded from a referencing project.